Morgan DA: 5 indicted for capital murder in Hartselle shooting death

 - Oops!Something went wrong.Please try again later.

 Apr.
-22—Five people were indicted this week on three counts of capital murder in the July 24 fatal shooting of Anthony Larry Sheppard, 41, at his Hartselle home, Morgan County District Attorney Scott Anderson announced today.
+23—Five people were indicted this week on three counts of capital murder in the July 24 fatal shooting of Anthony Larry Sheppard, 41, at his Hartselle home, Morgan County District Attorney Scott Anderson said Thursday.

+"This is one of the most complex criminal cases I've encountered in my 30-year career, but I look forward to the opportunity to try it and presenting it to a jury," Anderson said.
+"We will do our best to get these cases to trial as quickly as possible."

 The defendants — Logan McKinley Delp, 36, and Jaclyn Skuce, 38, both of Madison; Aaron Howard, 40, of Toney; and LaJuhn Keith Smart, 25, and Angela Stolz, 34, both of Huntsville — are all incarcerated without bond, according to Anderson.
 Records show all the defendants are in Morgan County Jail except Delp, who is in Madison County Jail.